ALF Program Goals

 - Strengthening the skills and commitment of leaders in developing collaborative approaches to identifying and dealing with complex and broad-based issues.

 - Building relationships among diverse leaders that can lead to more effective solutions to state and local community challenges by providing them with unique opportunities to work together in ways that can truly make a difference.

 - Inspiring leaders to a lifetime of active public engagement, acting as ongoing catalysts for addressing a range of issues that affect our state and its communities.

 The American Leadership Forum of Oregon seeks to develop both a sense of personal responsibility for leadership and change in the state, while creating a network of leaders with established bonds of trust and mutual support.
-The ALF program consists of three parts: an annual Fellows program for a class of approximately 20 community, government and business leaders; a Leadership in Action project that is planned and implemented by each class; and an ongoing program to build and mobilize a network of Senior Fellows (those that have completed the Fellows program) from all classes.
+The ALF program consists of three parts: an annual Fellows program for a class of approximately 20 community, government and business leaders; a commitment to service to provide the opportunity to work together and create outcomes as a team; and an ongoing program to build and mobilize a network of Senior Fellows (those that have completed the Fellows program) from all classes.